HBM4EU priority substances

 An initial set of criteria was then produced, including such aspects as whether a substance is of concern to human health, whether there is evidence of human and/or environmental exposure at EU level and whether there are open policy questions.
 The financial and technical feasibility of monitoring the substances was also a criterion.

 Substances proposed at both national and EU level were then systematically assessed against these criteria, based on information provided from both EU and national levels.
-This first prioritisation exercise resulted in the nine substance groupings that will be the focus of HBM4EU activities in 2017 and 2018.
+This first prioritisation exercise resulted in the nine substance groupings that have been the focus of HBM4EU activities in 2017 and 2018.

-The consortium then compiled information on substance classification, policy-related research questions and research objectives, with the results captured in scoping documents for the prioritised substances.
-These scoping documents formed the basis for the development of activities for inclusion in the 2017 action plan for the HBM4EU.
+The consortium compiled information on substance classification, policy-related research questions and research objectives for each substance, with the results captured in scoping documents for the first list of priority substances.
+These scoping documents formed the basis for the development of activities for inclusion in the annual action plans for HBM4EU.

-Two additional rounds of prioritisation will be conducted during the five years of the project, one from 2017 to 2018 and one from 2019 to 2020.
-The consortium will build on the experience gained with the first prioritisation exercise, refine the approach to increase transparency and make it open to stakeholders.
+A second round of prioritisation was conducted from 2017 to 2018.
+The consortium built on the experience gained with the first prioritisation exercise, refined the approach to increase transparency and included stakeholders.

 The second list of HBM4EU priority substances includes: